About the Location

 Exposure and Processing

 This image is about the shape of the tree in the first place and not about the colors so that I decided to convert to a black and white image.
-I also increased overall and local contrast what I find is often a good idea for black and white conversions adding a bit more punch.
+I also increased overall and local contrast what I find is often a good idea for black and white conversions in order to add a bit more punch.

 Camera: Nikon D500 (1.5 crop APS-C)